Swatantrya Veer Savarkar (film): Critical response

-The film got mixed response from critics.
-While some praised the film and Randeep Hooda's performances, others called it hagiographic.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 14% based on critic reviews.
+Conversely, general audience reception was highly positive, with the film securing a 91% audience approval score.

 Catherine Bray of The Guardian gave the film 2 out of 5 stars and stated, "It all adds up to a funny mixture of hagiography and limp film-making, albeit built around a fine central performance."
 Anuj Kumar of The Hindu wrote "The film attempts to uplift Savarkar in the popular imagination by vilifying Gandhi through a stylistically mounted and carefully crafted narrative."
 In the review for The Indian Express, Shubhra Gupta gave a rating of 2/5 and described the movie as "stridently one-sided, and, ultimately, reductive."

 Rohit Bhatnagar of Free Press Journal gave a rating of 2.5/5 and wrote "Randeep’s film is a slow burner and it drains you with facts and figures but it is a well-intended project that might strictly excite and appeal history lovers."
 The review finds the movie to be "bothersome" and to have distorted historical realities.
 Sana Farzeen of India Today rated 2 out of 5 stars and added that "Swatantrya Veer Savarkar turned out to be a shallow attempt.
 It can be only passed off as a very long, often one-sided history lesson on the 'neglected' freedom fighter."

 Monika Rawal Kukreja of Hindustan Times writes in her review that the film "ends up being a one-sided narrative that's not bothered about presenting a balanced outlook about the contributions made towards India's struggle for freedom.
 Prateek Sur of the Outlook gave 2.5/5 stars and stated that, "'Swatantrya Veer Savarkar' is a wasted effort to be honest.
 The performances of the other characters could have been lifted and given much more weightage than it currently got.
 Not to forget that its already too long and yet you feel that there are many angles that have been missed out.
 So, a possibility of having the film releasing two parts or probably as a web series would have been better."